-- to 14 calendar days and including the day of the public hearing to comment. - 4.
-Once the LACDA has published the public notice and held the public hearing, the LACDA will determine if the proposed application needs to be modified, based on comments and views received, before submitting the application to HUD.
-Upon completion, the final application will be made available to the public at the LACDA's office.
+4. Once the LACDA has published the public notice and held the public hearing, the LACDA will determine if the proposed application needs to be modified, based on comments and views received, before submitting the application to HUD.
+Upon completion, the final application will be made available to the public at the LACDA's website.